Working in Saudi Arabia

 To be sure, most of the available contracts are for men.
 It is next to impossible for a woman to arrange an English teaching job from outside the country.
 Women's colleges do hire from time to time, as do some of the larger corporations, but their hiring practices are opaque.
 Because of the special difficulties for unattached women in the Kingdom, companies that do hire women prefer them to be half of a teaching couple.
 Since there is plenty of local hiring for qualified teachers, if you are a female ESL teacher accompanying your husband to the kingdom you should be able to find work.

-The demand for private tutors is high, and pays from SAR100 to SAR150 ($26-$40) per hour.
+The demand for private tutors is high and pays well.
 Expatriate K-12 schools hire locally, with the best salaries and conditions offered by the British and Americans.
-Casual work at a rate of SR115 per hour is sometimes available with the British Council in Riyadh, Jeddah, or Dammam.
+Casual work is sometimes available with the British Council in Riyadh, Jeddah, or Dammam.
 Contract salaries for men range from adequate to generous.
 What makes them attractive, however, is not the base pay but the benefits.
 You pay no local tax on your salary and receive an end-of-contract bonus calculated on length of service.
 You are provided with furnished housing or with a housing allowance and pay no utility bills except for long-distance phone calls.
 Every year you, your spouse, and your dependent children receive airfare to and from home.
 Plus your family receives at least basic medical insurance and subsidized schooling.
 Goods and services cost a fraction of what you would expect to pay back home.
 If you need your house cleaned, your kids taken care of, or your meals cooked, you'll find someone more than willing to do it at a price you can afford.